Canada Corps

 Canada Corps was a program created by the Canadian Government with the purpose of improving good governance and institution building in developing and unstable countries.
-The programme was administered by the Canadian International Development Agency and the Minister for International Cooperation was responsible for the agency.
+The programme was administered by the Canadian International Development Agency (CIDA), under the authority of the Minister for International Cooperation.

 Purpose

 In the October 2004 Speech from the Throne, one element of the Canada Corps mandate highlighted the need to "help young Canadians bring their enthusiasm and energy to the world."

 Canada Corps was built on four goals: